-A rich 100% Merlot—but there’s more to it than that!
-The nose is fresh, with notes of blackberry, raspberry, and white pepper; on the palate, it’s round, full-bodied, and lively.
-The intensity envelops you with a delicate, sap-like texture and pure fruit.
-It finishes with a lovely mouthfeel and chalky tannins.
+A delicious 100% Merlot—but there’s more to it than that!
+The nose is fresh, with notes of blackberry, raspberry, and white pepper, while the palate is round, full-bodied, and lively.
+The intensity envelops the senses with a refined, succulent texture and pure fruit.
+It finishes with a lovely chewiness and chalky tannins.
 A delightful wine at an affordable price!

 Buy your Millaire wines at the best price in a private sale!